- July 17, 2017

 - Category: Uncategorized

-If you want to establish a business that involves storing or selling alcoholic beverages in Florida, a liquor license is required.
+In Florida, getting a liquor license is required if you want to establish a business that involves storing or selling alcoholic beverages.
 Also, wine and spirits salesmen must be licensed.

 A liquor license, Florida experts say, is also required for any person or organization to engage in business as: